Ekaterina-hub140/Ekaterina/README.md

   Then it extracts a zip file and searches for a phone number in all the files in the extracted folder

 For the site sample please, see my other repository (Blog-Django2)

+For Tinkoff contest please see the Tinkoff repository (tasks with solutions, January 2025)